turingschool/curriculum/source/topics/vagrant_setup.markdown

 $ sudo apt-get install postgresql libpq-dev
 {% endterminal %}

+#### Locale

+Postgres uses information from the operating system to determine the language and encoding of databases.
+Let's set that default locale now:

+{% terminal %}
+$ /usr/sbin/update-locale LANG=en_US.UTF-8 LC_ALL=en_US.UTF-8
+{% endterminal %}

 #### Creating the Database Instance & Adding a User

 Once installed, we need to create the database instance.
 Within the SSH session: